Reviewing Herbivore’s Skin Soothing Aloe Mist for Post-Sun Soothing

 It also means I get to be really greedy and buy the littler version (£10 for 60 ml, Cult Beauty) for my beach bag.

-Is this £18 after sun spray a necessity?
+Is this £18 (for full size) after sun spray a necessity?
 No, absolutely not.
-Is it pleasingly refreshing enough tpo perk you up after the beach?
+Is it pleasingly refreshing enough to perk you up after the beach?
 Yes, probably (as long as you aren’t sensitive to essential oils).

-And for me certainly it’s far (far) more preferable than reaching for the sort of alcohol-infused, fragranced after suns that tend to lurk in shops is near the beach.
+And for me certainly, it’s far (far) more preferable than reaching for the sort of alcohol-infused, fragranced after-suns that tend to lurk in shops near the beach.

 Great for: Light hydration without any sticky or tight feeling once dry (like I can sometimes find pure aloe gel does).
 Really fine, wide-spraying mist, making application easy.
 My already sun-sensitised skin also appreciates the lack of fragrance here.

-Not-so-great for: Full on moisturising, as this isn’t as hydrating on my skin as pure aloe gel or a body cream, and I find it’s intended more as a quick, easy (and yummy-smelling) way of soothing skin.
+Not-so-great for: Full-on moisturising, as this isn’t as hydrating on my skin as pure aloe gel or body cream, and I find it’s intended more as a quick, easy (and yummy-smelling) way of soothing skin.
 Also, while I’m super pleased to see a glass bottle here, it doesn’t make for an ideal travelling mate so be really careful how you pack this one.